 SAGD drilling operations in North-eastern Alberta encounter abrasive sand.
 This sand ranks 7-8 on the Mohs Hardness Scale (Table 1).

 |6||Orthoclase Feldspar (KAlSi3O8)||72|

-This abrasive sand is found predominantly in production zones and can cause severe erosion in fluid processing equipment, including among others: down hole tools, down hole motors, surface process pumps, and associated piping.
-Shale shakers and centrifuges remove a huge portion of this sand, but are not immune to wear either.
-Early solids control operations underestimated the detrimental affects of these abrasive solids and tried to fine screen at the rig shakers, resulting in excess fluid loss and poor screen life.
+This abrasive sand is found predominantly in production zones and can cause severe erosion in fluid processing equipment, including among others: downhole tools, downhole motors, surface process pumps, and associated piping.
+Shale shakers and centrifuges remove a huge portion of this sand but are not immune to wear either.
+Early solids control operations underestimated the detrimental effects of these abrasive solids and tried to fine screen at the rig shakers, resulting in excess fluid loss and poor screen life.
 Screening in stages, i.e. coarse mesh at the rig and finer screens at the central site alleviated this to some extent.
 By following this practice monthly shaker screen consumption on installations with four shakers has decreased from 80 to less than 40.

 Bitumen in Drilling Fluid

-Currently, significant research is focused around developing drilling fluids to minimize bitumen intrusion.
+Currently, significant research is focused on developing drilling fluids to minimize bitumen intrusion.
 Drilling fluid technology has evolved to the point where some drilling operators choose not to utilize cooling technology.

 Drilling fluids may be categorized according to the means by which they deal with the bitumen.